guidobouman/thesis/Documents/Thesis/Thesis.markdown

 * The neocortex stores patterns in an invariant form.
 * The neocortex stores patterns in a hierarchy.

-##### Intelligence
 To be able to make calculations like this doesn't make a computer intelligent.
 The computer is programmed to do calculations like this, but didn't think and programmed it themselves.
-Hawkins predicts that computers will never be able to think of themselves, that there's no such thing as Artificial Intelligence.
-His argument is that they can't reprogram their complete own workings except for some small paramaters (which are programmed in advance as well).
+Hawkins predicts that computers will never be able to think of themselves, that there's no future in what we call artificial intelligence.
+His argument is that they can't reprogram their complete own workings except for some small paramaters (which are programmed in advance) and thus are not intelligent, like us humans.

-Because of the brain plasticity (TODO described on page X) people are able to 'reprogram' themselves.
-Any input and conclusion is changing the internal structure of the human brain and making the brain more intelligent.
+Because of the brain plasticity, described above, people are able to 'reprogram' themselves.
+Any input and/or conclusion is changing the internal structure of the brain and making the brain more intelligent.
+This is also called learning.
+Computers are not able to learn.
+There is this thing called machine learning, which is used to make predictions, but it will never be able to stop it’s main task and completely rewrite it.
+Shure you can make really sophisticated machines and behaviour, but it won’t be able to quit it’s job as a computer and continue on as a butler.

 ##### Sharing
-The only way for a human to share the information in the brain is in the form of a conversation.
+The only way for a human to share the information is in the form of a conversation and writing.
 We don't have the ability to make connections with other brains like computers can.
 A conversation can be done over the phone, but the information has to be explained before the receiver can make sense of the data.

-With computers you can just send documents, images, sounds or videos to another computer without the need to explain the information.
+With computers you can just send documents, images, sounds or videos to another computer without the need to explain the information and at great speed.
+Imagine how long it would take to read the whole wikipedia (18gb)[][#kiwix:2013] for somebody else.
 The in advance defined standards of the computer really help here.
 Because computers expect data to be formatted in a specific way, they can make sense of the raw data.
 Much like it would be to feed the stream of data coming from your retina (eye) to another human brain.

 ##### Roundup
 Calculations are for computers, making connections and conclusions is for humans, said the human.